McIntosh-Lab/tvb_demo/README.md

  pip install -e .
  ```

-13. Move back into the TVB folder and install this repository with:
+13. Simulations and jobs in general will need to be run on `/scratch`.
+Let's create a `TVB_jobs` directory there and install this repository with:
 ```
+cd ~/scratch
+mkdir TVB_jobs
-cd ~/TVB
+cd TVB_jobs
 git clone https://github.com/McIntosh-Lab/tvb_demo.git
 ```